-

 PDPL

-Article 19 of the PDPL requires controllers to take the necessary organizational, administrative and technical measures and means to ensure the preservation of personal data, including when it is transferred, in accordance with the provisions and controls specified in the implementing regulations which are yet to be published.
+Article 19 of the PDPL requires controllers to take the necessary organizational, administrative and technical measures and means to ensure the preservation of personal data, including when it is transferred, in accordance with the provisions and controls specified in the implementing regulations.

 National Data Regulations